-- Before you begin writing, you will be provided with pieces of artwork or music to choose from.
-Your live writing must be inspired by one of the subjects provided.
-Do NOT simply describe the artwork/music or try to directly comment on it.
-Rather, use the artwork/music as a jumping-off point for your imagination.
+- Before you begin writing, you will be provided with an audio file and pieces of artwork to choose from.
+Your live writing must be inspired by at least one of the subjects provided.
+Do NOT simply describe the artwork/audio or try to directly comment on it.
+Rather, use the artwork/audio as a jumping-off point for your imagination.

 - For example, you could: